 The Prophets by Robert Jones, Jr.

+FYI: This is a difficult read in regards to the subject matter—it does not shy away from violence and brutality.
 The Prophets by Robert Jones, Jr. is by far one of the most anticipated books of 2021 and it comes out right at the beginning of the year.
 It sounds epic in scale; with a combination of historical and literary fiction.
 This story focuses on the forbidden union between two enslaved young men on a Deep South plantation.
 Here’s the synopsis:

 Isaiah was Samuel’s and Samuel was Isaiah’s.
 That was the way it was since the beginning, and the way it was to be until the end.
 In the barn they tended to the animals, but also to each other, transforming the hollowed-out shed into a place of human refuge, a source of intimacy and hope in a world ruled by vicious masters.
 But when an older man–a fellow slave–seeks to gain favor by preaching the master’s gospel on the plantation, the enslaved begin to turn on their own.
 Isaiah and Samuel’s love, which was once so simple, is seen as sinful and a clear danger to the plantation’s harmony.